agl-alexglopez/agl-alexglopez.github.io/cv.md

 ## Stanford University Master's in Education (2018)

 I gained valuable knowledge in the fields of childhood development, curriculum, and instruction strategies for equity and engagement, and leadership skills applicable to any setting.
-After this intensive one-year Master's program I graduated with my preliminary teaching credential in English.
+After this intensive one-year Master's program, I graduated with my preliminary teaching credential in English.

 ## Kenyon College Bachelor of Arts in English (2017)